Kaciras/deasync/README.md

 This will continously run in a blocking fashion until `predicate()` returns a `truthy` value.
 The predicate function will be called every `process.nextTick()`.
 Code below a `loopUntil` will not be executed while predicate() returns a falsey value;

-**Note:** when using `sleep()`, it is important to note that it should be taken care that your code does not block the entire thread AND does not incur a busy wait that pegs the CPU to 100%.
+**Note:** when using `loopUntil()`, it is important to note that you should use variables that are defined in your synchrounous function and your `predicate` callback so it is possible to tell `loopUntil()` when to stop blocking your code.

 __Arguments__